getcarina/getcarina.com/CONTRIBUTING.md

 Do not use the name Docker in any public facing repositories.
 Docker is a trademark and should be used only when referring to the tools produced by Docker.
 Do *not* include the name Docker in the name of anything that you create.

-For an example how Docker responds when someone uses their name in an unauthorized way, see https://github.com/j-bennet/wharfee/issues/89.
+For an example how Docker responds when someone uses their name in an unauthorized way, see [Legal request - Change domain name to drop Docker](https://github.com/j-bennet/wharfee/issues/89).

 ## Images